-What takes places during an ordinary Internet credit card transaction?
+What takes place during an ordinary Internet credit card transaction?
 Here is the common credit card processing FAQ:

-Internet credit card transaction will always take place in two major phases, a charge and a settlement.
+Internet credit card transactions will always take place in two major phases, a charge and a settlement.

-In the first phase, the charge is always made and money set for transaction is usually set aside form the holders account.
-The first transactionnormally takes place immediately the card is submitted which enables the merchant to secure the funds for transaction much faster.
+In the first phase, the charge is always made and money set for the transaction is usually set aside from the holder’s account.
+The first transaction normally takes place immediately after the card is submitted which enables the merchant to secure the funds for the transaction much faster.

 In this phase, the amount is usually transferred from the cardholder to the merchant.
 This phase normally takes place later and it is often done in batches at the end of each business day.

 Settlements are usually done in batches since most processors limit the number of settlements that can be done during a specific period of time.
 It is also done in batches since it is more economical and easier to prevent transactions before the transfer of funds is done than crediting the cardholder account.